patfinder/groceries-shopping/Readme.md

 # Use .venv to run the program

-# Use venv in vscode: C-s-p > Python: Create Environment
+# Use venv in vscode: C-S-p > Python: Create/Apply environment

 ```